 The Commission has never floated the idea of a direct EU tax.
-Member States will remain in control of raising taxes.
-The Commission is not becoming your taxman.
+National governments and local authorities will remain in control of raising taxes.
 Ideas for new own resources as presented in the budget review are not about extra money for Brussels.
-It is not about adding to the tax burden of citizens.
-It is about changing the mix of resources that finance the EU budget.
-Every euro that is collected under a reformed system reduces the national contributions of Member States and makes the new budget fairer and more transparent.
+It is not about adding to the tax burden of citizens, but about changing the mix of resources that finance the EU budget.
+Every euro that is collected under a reformed system reduces EU countries' national contributions, making the new budget fairer and more transparent.

-Did you know that any decision on EU financing requires the unanimous agreement of Member States and subsequent ratification according to their constitutional requirements?
-Implementing rules require, in addition, the consent of the European Parliament.
-This means that EU own resources are subject to strong parliamentary control and that Member States' sovereignty and democratic rights are fully assured.
+Did you know that any decision on EU financing requires the EU countries' unanimous agreement and subsequent ratification, in line with their constitutional requirements?
+In addition, implementing rules require the European Parliament to give its consent.
+This means that EU own resources are subject to strong parliamentary control and that EU countries' sovereignty and democratic rights are fully protected.

-In 1985, around 70% of the EU budget was spent on agriculture.
-In 2011, direct aid to farmers and market-related expenditure amount to just 30% of the budget, and rural development spending to 9%.
+In 1985, around 70% of the EU budget went on agriculture.
+In 2013, direct aid to farmers and market-related expenditure amounted to just 30% of the budget, and rural development spending to 9%.
 Over the past decade, 13 countries - most of them with large farming sectors – have joined the EU.
 Yet the common agricultural policy budget has not risen to cover these extra costs.
 In fact, spending continues to fall.

-Successive reforms of the Common Agricultural Policy have moved support away from production to direct income support for farmers, provided they respect certain health and environmental standards, and for projects to stimulate economic activity in rural areas.
-So the CAP is constantly developing.
+The common agriculture policy is constantly developing.
+Successive reforms have replaced support for production by direct income support for farmers, provided they comply with certain health and environmental standards, and support to projects designed to encourage economic activity in rural areas.

 Because food and commodity prices are high, we can scrap our farm subsidies!